nrp317/BridgeCrossingProblem/README.md

 Let T(n) be the time taken to find the minimum time required to cross the bridge for 'n' persons

-Since the algorithm in each step aims to bring the 2 remaining slowest persons on the right side And each step involves a summation of the times required to bring the two slowest persons on the right side
+Since the algorithm in each step does the following
+      1. Finds the of the times required to bring the two slowest persons on the right side
+      2. Repeats the process with N = N - 2 slowest persons

 Therefore